6 Steps To Getting Started Selling On Amazon

-This is where proper and thorough product research is about to be your new best friend.
+This is where proper and thorough Amazon product research is about to be your new best friend.
 Why?
 Because gone are the days where you can just put up any product on Amazon and expect sales.
 You must choose products to sell that people already WANT TO BUY, not just read about.

 Customers search for products to buy on Amazon in the same way you search for things on Google-by typing in words and phrases to get a relevant result.
 And like Google, Amazon is a search engine; instead of producing results for information on websites, Amazon returns products that match search queries.

 How Sales Work On Amazon:

 Choosing a product to sell on Amazon can be a very personal choice for many new sellers.
 Some opt to go with products that they themselves are familiar with or like while others simply research what products are selling well and choose something that appears to be trending upwards in sales.